How will removing the 'likes' on Instagram impact Influencer Marketing?

-Back in April, Instagram announced they would be testing a new feature that would hide the amount of likes users receive on posts.
+Last April, Instagram announced that they were testing a new feature that would hide the number of likes users receive on their posts.

 Remember this egg?
-It holds the title of the most liked picture on Instagram.But soon, it may be consigned to oblivion… 💔
+It holds the title of the most liked picture on Instagram.But soon, it may soon be thrown into oblivion… 💔

-Back in April, Instagram announced they would be testing a new feature that would hide the amount of likes users receive on posts.
-They initially started testing the new feature in Canada, and expanded the tests to Italy, Ireland, Brazil, Japan, Australia and New Zealand.
+Last April, Instagram announced that they would be testing a new feature that would hide the number of likes users receive on their posts.
+Launched in Canada, the tests later expanded to Italy, Ireland, Brazil, Japan, Australia and New Zealand.

-I remember feeling extra cool when I passed the 50 likes mark.
-Today, if my post doesn’t get a minimum of 200 likes, I question my whole social existence (jk…).
+At first I remember feeling proud when I passed the 50 likes mark.
+Today, if my post does not receive a minimum of 200 likes, I question my entire social existence (I'm kidding of course ...).

 It won’t really (or not as much as you’d think).

-Although saying we’ll only see genuine and raw content might be over-stretching it, influencers will be able to shift their point of interest beyond impressing people with the obscene amount of likes they receive when posting a pic featuring their #sixpack and barely visible sunset, to posting creative driven content, which would probably receive less likes, but will result to an increased engagement rate in the long term - as authenticity always leads to to higher engagement.
+Although saying we will for now on only see genuine and raw content might be stretching it, influencers will be able to shift their point of interest beyond impressing people with the obscene amount of likes they receive when posting a picture featuring their #sixpack and barely visible sunset, to posting creative driven content, which would probably receive less likes, but will result to an increased engagement rate in the long term - as authenticity always leads to to higher engagement.

-Influencer Fraud: influencers who resort to bot farms to boost engagement and appear more popular than what they truly are.
+Influence fraud: influencers who use bots to boost engagement and pretend they are more popular than they actually are.

-While Instagram has penalized Instagramers resorting to these unethical, borderline illegal, practices, it hasn't stopped users from using the services.
+While Instagram has penalized Instagrammers who use these illegal and unethical practices, it hasn't stopped users from continuing to use these services.

-Hiding likes might also end up being somewhat lucrative for the app, as it may encourage marketers to invest more funds into Instagram’s in-app paid advertising instead of solely using influencers as marketing tools.
+Hiding the number of “likes” could also be somewhat lucrative for the app, as it could encourage marketers to invest more money in paid advertising on Instagram instead of just using influencers like marketing tools.